 The Taiwanese humpback dolphin is a subspecies of the Indo-Pacific humpback dolphin that is only found in a small, narrow stretch of estuarine water off the western coast of Taiwan.
 This subspecies was first described in 2002 but did not receive formal recognition until 2016.
 The population is small with fewer than 100 individuals remaining.
 It also has late maturity, slow reproductive rate, long calving intervals, and long periods of female-calf association.

-The main threats to the Taiwanese humpback dolphin include bycatch and entanglement in fisheries and habitat destruction and degradation due to coastal development.
-In 2018, NOAA Fisheries listed the dolphin as endangered under the Endangered Species Act.
+The main threats to the Taiwanese humpback dolphin include entanglement in fishing gear and habitat destruction, degradation, and modification due to coastal development.
+In 2018, NOAA Fisheries listed the Taiwanese humpback dolphin as endangered under the Endangered Species Act.